RafaelEstevamReis/WebDriverController/README.md

 # WebDriver Controller

-This is a wrapper around OpenQA.Selenium WebDriver to ease the use for very small projects
+This is a wrapper around OpenQA.Selenium WebDriver to ease the use for small projects

 Does this at least compile?
 \